DeepTag/DeepTag.github.io/_pages/about.md

 - *2025.03*: &nbsp;🎉🎉 I will be an Assistant Professor of Computer Science Engineering Department at The University of Texas at Arlington starting from Fall 2025.

 # Group Members
-- Chenchuhui Hu (Starting in Fall 2025)
+- Chenchuhui Hu (B.S., UC Davis and M.S., Brandeis University)
-- Shaoming Pan (Starting in Fall 2025)
+- Shaoming Pan (B.E., Shanghaijiaotong University)

 # Publications
 [20] Learning Volumetric Neural Deformable Models to Recover 3D Regional Heart Wall Motion from Multi-Planar Tagged MRI.<br/>